 - 1 large egg

-- 4 ounces semi-sweet chocolate chips
+- 6 ounces semi-sweet chocolate chips (or chocolate melting wafers)

 - Roll this dough into 24 balls and place them on a cookie sheet that has been lined with waxed paper or parchment paper.
 Freeze for 20-30 minutes.

 - In a medium bowl, beat the brownie mix, butter, cream cheese, and egg.
 The dough will be a little sticky but very thick.